yrdsb-peths/first-github-assignment-FelixZichenHuang/README.md

 2. Enter your First Name: Felix

-3. Enter your favourite animal: Dog
+3. Enter your favourite animal: Dogs

 4. Now click the green 'commit changes' button at the bottom.